zero334/G19SystemMonitor/README.md

 ## Features ##

+&rightarrow; Standalone - No additional software (like AIDA64) for reading hardware statistics required
 &rightarrow; Capable of showing the load of all of your CPU cores (as many as fit on the screen)
 &rightarrow; Show the current amount of RAM used in percent
 &rightarrow; Show the current time